input-output-hk/acp/proposals/acp-001/README.md

 Items in the structure above that are not applicable can be excluded.
 Graphics, drawings, links, references, and whatever else helps convey your design may be included.

-Proposals that supercede a previous proposal should include all relevant parts of the old proposal, so that readers don't have to "walk the tree" to determing the current state of things.
+Proposals that supercede a previous proposal should include all relevant parts of the old proposal, so that readers don't have to "walk the tree" to determine the current state of things.

 ### Submitting a proposal

-To submit a proposal, clone the [repository](https://github.com/input-output-hk/acp), create a branch for your proposal, and then write your proposal in a new file under the proposals directory.
+To submit a proposal, clone the [repository](https://github.com/input-output-hk/acp), create a branch for your proposal, and then write your proposal in a new file in the appropriate place.

 Submit a pull request to the repository from your branch to the master branch.